Intellectual dark web: Membership and ideology

+A 2019 study from the Federal University of Minas Gerais described the IDW as a gateway to far-right ideology.
+Analyzing comments on over 331,000 YouTube videos, the study found that viewers tended to migrate from commenting on clips associated with the IDW and the "alt-lite" to commenting on more "right-wing and/or alt-right" videos.
+The study looked at videos that an algorithm had classified as right-wing, analyzed 79 million YouTube comments, and found a group that migrated from IDW channels to "alt-lite" channels, and then to alt-right channels.
+The subjects who left comments at an IDW channel were more likely to graduate, after a few years, to leaving significantly more comments on alt-right channels than the control group.
+The study's authors said they were not intending to "point fingers", but to draw attention to the effects of YouTube's recommendation algorithm.

 Some IDW members describe themselves as liberals in opposition to what they perceive as the excesses and indifference of the American Left, while others lean to the right.
 Those who have been linked to the IDW are generally critical of what they perceive as "conformist" liberals, and some have been associated with the alt-lite and the alt-right.
 Political scientist Daniel W. Drezner argues that the IDW contributes to polarization because of its need to appeal to a primarily right-wing audience, despite the political leanings of individual members.
 The Guardian characterizes the IDW as an ill-defined movement composed of figures from both "the right and sometimes left extremes of the political spectrum" who share a belief in "hardcore libertarianism".
 This includes "mainstream intellectuals" such as Steven Pinker alongside "cranks and show-offs" such as Milo Yiannopoulos and Alex Jones.

 Nick Fouriezos of Ozy magazine describes IDW as "a growing school of thought that includes a collection of mostly left-leaning professors, pundits and thinkers united in their criticism of the modern social justice movement as authoritarian and illogical."
-Liberals who have been labelled as being part of the IDW often credit the European Enlightenment with vast improvements in human welfare since the 18th century, and see Enlightenment values such as freedom of speech and individual rights as threatened by both political correctness on the left, and Trumpism and religious conservatism on the right.
+Liberals who have been labelled as being part of the IDW often credit the European Enlightenment with vast improvements in human welfare, and see Enlightenment values such as freedom of speech and individual rights as being threatened by both "Social Justice Warriors" on the left, and Trumpism and Christian nationalism on the right.